hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 this is based on [agx emulsion](https://github.com/andreavolpato/agx-emulsion). for a nice introduction see [this post](https://discuss.pixls.us/t/spectral-film-simulations-from-scratch/48209/1).

-to run this, you need the `filmsim.lut` data file. to create it:
+to run this, you need the `filmsim.lut` data file. it is shipped with vkdt git and installed by default. the following steps are not necessary, but if you want to create it yourself (and maybe play with different data points), do
+this:
 ```
 cd
 git clone https://github.com/andreavolpato/agx-emulsion